NCAA Tournament 2019: Power Ranking All 32 Teams in Round 2

 19. Auburn Tigers

-No. 5 Auburn's 78-77 performance over No. 12 New Mexico State did not exactly inspire great confidence.
+No. 5 Auburn's 78-77 performance over No. 12 New Mexico State did not inspire confidence.
 And if New Mexico State hadn't passed up an open bunny and missed two free throws at the last second, it would be even less inspiring.

 18. Washington Huskies

-The No. 9 Huskies made it look reasonably easy against No. 8 Utah State.
+The No. 9 Huskies made it look easy against No. 8 Utah State.
 The Pac 12 regular-season champs won 78-61 behind 20 points and 12 rebounds from Noah Dickerson and 19 points, five rebounds and five assists from Jaylen Nowell.

 Washington, though, is a defensive-minded team.
 The Huskies averaged just a shade under 70 points per game this season.
 If they fall behind, they could have a hard time getting back.